So you want to know what is tally?

 Image Credit: U.S. Army Corps of Engineers Europe District

-In Tally you can classify inventories on the basis of groups, units, tariff (applicable for goods on which VAT is levied), different stock items, godowns in which they are located.
+In Tally you can classify inventories on the basis of groups, units, tariff (applicable for goods on which GST is levied), different stock items and godowns in which they are located.

 Apart from the above, we can also create Price Lists and Reorder Levels for convenience.
-Inventory management is done via inventory vouchers for which you can have a look at this video tutorial.
+Inventory management is done via inventory vouchers for which you can have a look at this post.

 If you or your clients have a business in which inventory management is required and if you have Tally then there is no need to worry about inventory management.